 In the current political landscape, the age-old tug of war between liberals and conservatives is as tense as ever.
 The urge to dismantle what is perceived to be a tool solely for the rich is truly misguided.
 In place for over 100 years, the Internal Revenue Code Section 1031, is a valuable tool to defer capital gains taxes on income real estate, and it benefits landowners directly, and many other people indirectly.

+Is what you see what you get, upside down or right-side up?
 When a buyer goes under contract on a home or commercial building, the due diligence period begins.
 Now it is the buyer’s chance to unearth anything that needs repair or replacement.
-An attorney or title company will look for defects in the title, encroaching lot lines, hidden easements, etc. Most of the time it’s a material defect that needs attention, and this can only be revealed by a knowledgeable inspector.
+An attorney or title company will look for defects in the title, encroaching lot lines, hidden easements, etc. Most of the time it’s a material defect that needs attention, and this can only be revealed by home inspection by a knowledgeable inspector.
 Sometimes, even an experienced inspector can get lazy and make a mistake.

 In the world of commercial real estate, it is common for a listing agent to sell a property to a buyer who is happy to represent himself, thus the agent would be entitled to the entire brokerage fee.
 This frequently happens because commercial buyers are typically savvy about the process, and comfortable with its “buyer beware” environment.
 But, in the residential world, this is rarely the case, although a surprising percentage of buyers brush aside the opportunity to have a buyer agent represent them, be their advocate, their “bad cop”, and their research resource.